sonic-net/sonic-mgmt/sdn_tests/testplans/System_gNMI_E2E_Test_Plan.md

   </tbody>
 </table>

-OpenConfig Definition for boot-time and hostname is here: [openconfig-system.yang](https://source.corp.google.com/gpins/third_party/buzznik/sonic-mgmt-common/models/yang/openconfig-system.yang)
 boot-time is of type uint64 in units of seconds since Unix Epoch.
-hostname (cardData.hostname in cmal) is of type string with max length of 253 bytes conforming to a regex pattern defined in [openconfig-inet-types.yang](https://source.corp.google.com/gpins/third_party/buzznik/sonic-mgmt-common/models/yang/common/openconfig-inet-types.yang).
+hostname (cardData.hostname in cmal) is of type string with max length of 253 bytes conforming to a regex pattern defined in [openconfig-inet-types.yang]

 config-meta-data is defined as a string in [google-pins-system.yang](https://source.corp.google.com/gpins/third_party/sonic-buildimage/src/sonic-mgmt-common/models/yang/google-pins-system.yang):